How to prepare for and recover from hurricanes

-Right before a hurricane makes landfall, home-improvement stores will be swamped by homeowners trying to purchase sandbags, plastic sheeting, and other supplies to keep floodwater out of the house.
-Store these supplies in a safe place ahead of time so you don’t have to join the mad dash.
+Right before a hurricane makes landfall, home improvement stores will be swamped by homeowners trying to purchase sandbags, plastic sheeting, and other supplies to keep floodwater out of their homes.
+Store these supplies in a safe place ahead of time so you don't have to join the mad dash.

 #5.
 Plan for your pets

 Don't overlook the nonhuman members of your family!
 If you have to evacuate, your pets will need to evacuate, too.
 Make sure they're all microchipped and have identification tags—and make sure you have a plan for how to evacuate them.

 You may also like: 50 common weather terms, explained

 As soon as you hear that severe weather might be possible, start thinking about where you will go.
 Can you stay with friends or family?
 Do you need to make reservations at a hotel?
 Consider your route out of town, as well.

 Hurricanes can fill your home with floodwater, causing damage to computers, phones, and other electronic devices.
 Save important documents by uploading them to an online backup service or external hard drive that you take with you.

 #8.
 Fill bottles with clean drinking water

 Extreme weather can knock out utility service, so it's best to prepare enough drinkable water to survive for several days without running water.
 You'll need at least one gallon of water per person daily for at least three days.
 Having seven-day's worth is even better.